-Brad Stevens is an EO Atlanta member, Chair of that chapter’s Accelerator program, and founder and CEO of Entreholic, which helps companies identify and implement innovative growth and execution strategies.
+Brad Stevens is an EO Atlanta member, Chair of that chapter’s Accelerator program, and founder and CEO of Outsource Access, which helps companies grow by providing highly skilled virtual assistants.
 We asked Brad about his history as an entrepreneur, below.

 In part 2 of this article, he explains how he helped grow EO Atlanta’s Accelerator program.